peterorpete/Learn-React/README.md

 ### 2020-01-16 12:26:24
 #### JSX Conditionals: &&
-Below judmental when false the Nacho cheez will appear
+Below code the const judmental when false Nacho cheez will appear
 ~~~
 import React from 'react';
 import ReactDOM from 'react-dom';